header-img

 Remember that the choice of pink tiles will depend on the style and vision you have for your project.
 It is essential to consider the size of the room, lighting and other decorative elements to achieve a balanced and aesthetically pleasing design.

-Pink in Psychology and Health
+Pink in psychology and health

 Pink directly concerns our emotions and states of mind.
 Psychological works and research have shown that pink has a calming effect on the nervous system and helps to reduce anxiety and stress levels.
 In addition, it has also been shown that the colour pink can improve concentration and increase feelings of well-being.
 These effects are partly due to the subconscious perception we have of the colour pink, which is often associated with the idea of protection and security.